 Perhaps the inscriptions on the weightlifter’s barbell hint at a more nuanced conclusion.
 The words Totor and Popol, painted above a crudely rendered house, seem to refer to two early characters created by the Belgian cartoonist Hergé, each a kind of prototype of Hergé’s most famous protagonist, Tintin (though Popol’s first serial publication seems to have been in 1934, seven years after this photo was taken?).
 Castor and Pollux are a much older reference, to the twin half-brothers of Greek myth whose names grace the two brightest stars in the Gemini constellation.
 It may be that Cahun and Moore saw their own relationship in these duos, as eternally linked stars or parallel protagonists, or perhaps they refer to Cahun’s own multiplicity of identities, illustrating the statement from their enigmatic memoir Disavowals, “My soul is fragmentary.”

 It’s fun to treat “I am in training, don't kiss me” as a cryptogram, a set of symbols to interpret, but I find that spending time with this photograph changes it.
 The more you look at Cahun’s weightlifter, the more the symbols fall away leaving the viewer arrested by Cahun’s piercing gaze, reckoning with the human behind the costume.

 Got questions, comments or corrections about I am in training, don't kiss me?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.